tomaskala/website/posts/2022-02-27-server-structure.md

 cronjob that polls the configured websites several times a day, calls the sfeed HTML conversion utility, and outputs a static webpage.

+> Update 2022/06/15: The RSS reader is unused at the moment.
+I ran into a
+> couple of issues with sfeed, and am currently looking for an alternative.
+> From time to time, a feed wouldn't get updated, and the frontend wasn't very
+> mobile-friendly.

 # Git

 I have all my repositories mirrored to the server.
 This is mostly for backup in